 A survey of the fundamental laws and theories of chemistry, with special emphasis on the working of problems and the relationship between atomic structure and the chemistry of the elements.
 Three hours of lecture and two hours of laboratory each week.
-Prerequisite: high school precalculus
+Prerequisite: high school chemistry and high school precalculus.